contentful/ui-extensions-sdk/doc/ui-extensions-sdk-frontend.md

 _Since 1.0.0_

-## `widget.field`
+## `extension.field`

-This API gives you access to the value and metadata of the field the widget is attached to.
+This API gives you access to the value and metadata of the field the extension is attached to.

-If you use localization, a widget instance will be rendered for each locale.
+If you use localization, a extension instance will be rendered for each locale.
 This means you can only change the value for the given locale.
-See the [`entry.fields` API](#entryfieldsname-field) on how to change values for different locales.
+See the [`entry.fields` API](#entryfieldsid-field) on how to change values for different locales.

 Suppose an entry returned by the Contentful Management API looks like this